The decision was not surprising.

 On August 14, at a press conference, after listing the achievements during his term (measures to increase wages, stimulate investment, strengthen close cooperation with allies, especially the US), Prime Minister Kishida called on the new LDP leader to establish a unified political mechanism to restore people's trust.

-But the question of who will become the new prime minister remains open.
-Currently, the minister in charge of economic security, Sanae Takaichi, is considered the most ambitious to take over the position.
-Takaichi is credited with passing legislation to establish an economic security screening system.
+However, the question of who will become the new prime minister remains open.
+Currently, the minister in charge of economic security, Ms. Sanae Takaichi, is considered to have shown the greatest ambition to take over the position.
+Ms. Takaichi is credited with passing legislation to establish an economic security screening system.

 Ms. Takaichi ran against Mr. Kishida in the 2021 party leadership race.
 Japanese media described her as a “steadfast conservative” politician who frequently visits the Yasukuni Shrine, a controversial site honoring Japanese soldiers who died in war.

 Analysts say that in the current complex domestic political context in Japan, the new prime minister needs to meet at least two important conditions.
-First, the new leader must be a fresh face, with no connection to Prime Minister Kishida, with reformist ideas and showing voters that the ruling LDP will change.
-In addition, the leader of the ruling LDP must be a politician capable of uniting the party and managing the government effectively.
-Someone with experience will be better than someone who simply has a high level of popularity in opinion polls.
+First, the new leader must be a fresh face, have no connection with Prime Minister Kishida, have reformist ideas and show voters that the ruling LDP will change.
+In addition, the leader of the ruling LDP must be a politician who can unite the party and manage the government effectively.
+Someone with experience will be better than someone who simply has a high popularity in public opinion polls.

 Challenges await new cabinet

-According to the Russian newspaper RBC, Director of the Center for Japanese Studies, Institute of China and Contemporary Asia, Russian Academy of Sciences, Valery Kistanov, commented that Prime Minister Kishida's successor and the new cabinet will face many difficulties and challenges.
+According to Russia's RBC newspaper, Director of the Center for Japanese Studies, Institute of China and Contemporary Asia, Russian Academy of Sciences, Valery Kistanov, commented that Prime Minister Kishida's successor and the new cabinet will face many difficulties and challenges.

-The new prime minister's first task will be to unite a deeply divided LDP and tackle rising inflation.
-Japan's economic situation worsened in early August, with the country's stock market falling more than 10%.
-About 90% of respondents said they did not feel any improvement in the Japanese economy.
+The new prime minister's first task will be to unite a deeply divided LDP and tackle the problems of rising inflation.
+Japan's economic situation worsened in early August when the country's stock market fell more than 10%.
+About 90% of respondents complained that they did not feel any improvement in the Japanese economy.

-Japan's economy has recently shown worrying signs of slowing down.
-The International Monetary Fund said that Japan's real GDP growth rate from 2000 to 2022 was only 0.7% per year, while Germany's was 1.2%.
-As a result, Japan's real GDP has only increased by about 10% over the past 20 years, while Germany's has increased by nearly 20%.
-As a result, Japan's GDP in 2023 will be smaller than Germany's, falling to fourth in the world, 13 years after being overtaken by China as the second largest.
+Recently, the Japanese economy has shown signs of a worrying slowdown.
+The International Monetary Fund said that Japan's real GDP growth rate from 2000 to 2022 was only 0.7%, while Germany's was 1.2%.
+Therefore, over the past 20 years, Japan's real GDP has increased by only about 10%, while Germany's has increased by nearly 20%.
+As a result, Japan's GDP in 2023 will be smaller than Germany's, falling to fourth in the world, 13 years after being overtaken by China as number two.

 Japan's stock market plunges.
 Photo: Global Look Press

-The new prime minister and his new cabinet will also have to work hard to find solutions to Japan's aging population and low birth rate, which have been a problem for many years.
-According to Nikkei Asia, citing population statistics released in December 2023, in 2022, Japan will have fewer people aged 15-64 than it did in 1975.
+The new prime minister and his cabinet will also have to work to find solutions to Japan's aging population and low birth rate, which have been a problem for many years.
+According to Nikkei Asia, citing population statistics released in December 2023, in 2022 Japan will have fewer people aged 15-64 than in 1975.

-This is also the first time since 1950 that this group of Japan's population has accounted for less than 60% of the total population, reaching only about 59.5%.
-Experts are concerned that the aging population is casting a shadow over Japan's economic prospects in the coming years.
+This is also the first time since 1950 that this group of Japanese population accounts for less than 60% of the total population, reaching only about 59.5%.
+Experts are concerned that the problem of population aging is casting a shadow over Japan's economic prospects in the coming years.
 Therefore, businesses in this country must rely on technology and other measures to cope with the labor shortage that is forecast to become more severe in the coming time.

-Regarding Japan's security-defense and foreign policy in the coming time, expert Valery Kistanov said that regardless of who becomes the new leader, there will not be any major adjustments compared to the previous administration in the context of the complicated and unpredictable political-military situation in Northeast Asia.
-The nuclear issue on the Korean Peninsula has "heated up" again recently when North Korea has conducted consecutive missile and nuclear tests.
+Regarding Japan's security - defense policy and foreign policy in the coming time, expert Valery Kistanov said that regardless of who becomes the new leader, there will not be any major adjustments compared to the previous administration in the context of the complicated and unpredictable political - military situation in the Northeast Asia region.
+The nuclear issue on the Korean Peninsula has "heated up" again recently when North Korea has continuously conducted missile and nuclear tests.

 The territorial dispute between Japan and China over the Senkaku/Diaoyu Islands continues to escalate.
 On June 24, the Chinese Coast Guard announced that it had taken “necessary control measures” and “dispelled” four Japanese fishing boats and several patrol boats that entered the “territorial waters” of the Diaoyu Islands (which Japan also claims and calls the Senkaku Islands) between June 20 and 24.